Frequently Asked Questions

 Q: Where can I find information about the curriculum and rotations?

-A: A copy of the block rotation diagram and descriptions of each rotation may be found on our website.
+A: A copy of the block rotation diagram and descriptions of each rotation may be found on our curriculum page.

 Q: It looks like Surgical Pathology has the most number of rotations, covering 15 months.
 How is that organized?

 A: UNC Surgical Pathology uses an integrated approach to gross and microscopic diagnosis for all assigned resident cases.
 The result is uniformity in the training experience, improved skills development, and an appropriate balance of time devoted to gross and microscopic pathology across all years of training.
 Cases assigned to each resident assure the development of high levels of proficiency and expertise in diagnostic surgical pathology.
 Daily cases include a broad spectrum of specimen types to assure adequate preparation in work-up of diverse pathologic processes.